IRVLUTD/handnet-pipeline/README.md

 # HandNet-Pipeline

 A pipeline for hand detection and hand pose estimation using FCOS and A2J.
 Training and inference scripts are provided.
-Below is a demo of robot grasp transfer using HandNet-Pipeline.
+Below is a demo of HandNet-Pipeline on ROS.

 ![Demo](assets/demo.gif)